AIAnkitDas/CResPIE-ViT/README.md

-# CResPIE-ViT: A Compact Vision
+# CResPIE-ViT: A Compact Vision Transformer-based Framework for COVID-19 Lesion Segmentation and Severity Analysis

-Transformer-based Framework for COVID-19
+## Article Under Review with IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI) (IF=5.3).
-Lesion Segmentation and Severity Analysis
+## Code will be available post publication.

 The ubiquitous impact of the highly contagious Coronavirus Disease (COVID-19) extended beyond human mortality to cripple the global medical infrastructure.
 Its symptoms